c0D3M/Misc/cryptohtaphy.md

+## One Time Pad
+Not a good idea to encrypt two different message using same secrect key.
+C1 = m1 xor K
+C2 = m2 xor K
+If some intercept C1, C2.
+C1 xor C2 =  m1 xor m2 and because of redundancy in english can figure out the plain text.
 ## Discrete Logarithm Problem
 Fix a group G and a generator element *g* from that group.
 Any element *h* from **subgroup of G**